iem-pranav/contest-landing-page/README.md

 solutionUnlockDate: The exact date and time you want the solution to become visible, in the same format as date.

-Step 2: Add the Solution Code
+Step 2: Add the Solution Code 💡
 Open the solutions.js file.

-Add a new entry to the Map.
+Add a new entry to the Map, using the same id from contests.js as the key.

-The key should be the same id you used in contests.js.

-The value should be the solution code, enclosed in backticks `` `.
+The value should be the solution code, enclosed in backticks `.

 Example: If you added a contest with id: 4 in contests.js, you would add this to solutions.js:

 // solutions.js
 // ... (previous solutions)
     [4, `
 // Your new solution code goes here